janaSunrise/discordpy-bot-template/README.md

 - `core/` Directory is preserved for keeping important things for your bot, such as converters, decorators and other tools which are really necessary.

+- `utils/` directory has several utility functions to make the experience better and work less when making the bot.
+It has things like `EmbedPages` for pagination, `humanize_time` to convert timedeltas into huma readable format and more!

 - `config.py` contains the configuration and attributes for the bot to use to run and display in commands.